 The date for Easter Sunday varies considerably and is celebrated on the first Sunday after the Paschal full moon and can occur between 22nd March and 25th April.
 This has a big impact on the school calendar and can result in the Spring Term being particularly long.
 The Easter holiday typically lasts for two weeks and is usually the week before and after Easter Bank Holiday Weekend.

 The third term is called the spring term.
 It begins after the Easter holiday and in England and Wales there is a one week half term holiday towards the end of May; traditionally this is called the Whitsun break.
 There is no summer half term break in Scotland, though the term finishes earlier.
 In England and Wales the term finishes in mid July, and in Scotland it finishes in late June.

 In England and Wales the summer holidays begin in mid July and last for about 6 weeks.
 In Scotland they begin earlier, late June or early July, and end in late August.
 This is also the time that many families go on a Summer Holiday to countries with a warmer climate like Spain and Italy.
-It is also the time when maintenance work is carried out in Schools.
+It is also the time when LaddersFree and other Facilities Services Providers carry out work.